openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 2. Relevant parties should be kept apprised of any delays or issues that arise by updating the corresponding JIRA ticket.

-#.
-Once removal is complete, the status should be communicated out to all
-relevant parties as an update to the original deprecation thread and discussion in each channel.
+3. Once removal is complete, the status should be communicated out to all relevant parties as an update to the original deprecation thread and discussion in each channel.

-#.
-The JIRA ticket can be closed out only once all the above deprecation and
-removal steps have been completed.
+4. The JIRA ticket can be closed out only once all the above deprecation and removal steps have been completed.

 Communication
 -------------

-(reformat into numbered list)
+Once the determination has been made to deprecate, the originator should do the folowing for communications:

+1. Email the edx-code list

-Once the determination has been made to deprecate, the originator should email the edx code list and make an announcement in the #general channel in the Open edX Slack team.
-If originating within edX, an additional email should be sent to the engineering all list.
-A message template with suggested topics to cover follows:
+2. Make an announcement in the #general channel in the Open edX Slack team.

+3. If originating within edX, an additional email should be sent to the engineering all list.

+A message template with suggested topics to cover is below.

 Note: This template is oriented towards an email announcement to the edx-code mailing list but relevant portions can be repurposed for other